-If you are currently in a job or internship search, participating in the resume challenge can help get your resume in front of employers.
-When the Career Development Center is approached by employers and community members who are looking for qualified candidates, we will share the resume book with them.
+- If you are currently in a job or internship search, participating in the resume challenge will help get your resume in front of employers.

-Prizes!
-A prize will be awarded to the best resume submitted by each graduating class.
-In other words, the review committee will select the best resume submitted by at first year student, a second year student, a third year student and a fourth year student.
+- Prizes!
+A $50 Visa gift card will be awarded to the best three resumes submitted.
+The employers who review the resumes will select the best resume submitted by a first-year student or second-year student, a third-year student, and a fourth-year student.

 Step 1: Craft a Resume

 Start by making the first draft of your resume if you don’t already have one.
 Not sure where to start?
 No problem.
 Review our resume handout and/or meet with a Peer Career Advisor or Career Counselor.

 Have your resume draft reviewed by a professional.
 Who is considered a professional?
 Anyone with experience – they could be alumni of Lewis & Clark, a recruiter, a career counselor, a faculty member, a peer career advisor or a resident career advisor.

 During the month of Resume Challenge, the Career Center makes a special effort to connect you to a professional at a time that works for you.
 During your meeting, you will receive helpful feedback on ways in which you can make your resume as effective as possible.
 On average it can take anywhere between 3-5 drafts to get your resume in top shape.
 Don’t get frustrated – your professional will help you get there!

 Peer Career Advisor (PCA) and Resident Career Advisor (RCA) Drop-In Hours:

 PCAs and RCAs are trained students who can help review resumes, edit cover letters and answer general career-related questions.
 No appointment necessary!